Recreation for All Recreation for All

 Partnership in Advocacy

-We engage in efforts related to strengthening inclusion within recreation, leisure, and play throughout our community and across policy development.
+We engage in efforts related to strengthening belonging within recreation, leisure, and play throughout our community and across policy development.

 Greater Rochester Recreation Guide

-This brochure, A Guide to Recreation and Leisure for All in Greater Rochester, highlights available accessible and inclusive recreation and leisure opportunities.
+This brochure, A Guide to Recreation and Leisure for All in Greater Rochester, highlights available recreation and leisure opportunities to promote belonging.
 This project is in early stages of expansion to other regions within Upstate NY.
 (Last updated March 2024.)

-View this interactive Google map to find accessible and inclusive recreation, leisure, and play options in our area.
+View this interactive Google map to find accessible recreation, leisure, and play options in our area.

 Dyson Day 2024: "Promoting Physical Fitness Opportunities for All Children"